 You won't see much of the original EMU "fishbowl" where the food fight happened nor the Hayward Field grandstands where Bluto spied on the cheerleaders, as both those sites have been extensively renovated.
 But you can still check out Carson Hall, Flounder and Pinto's dormitory, and the dorm kitchen where a golf ball splashed into a pot of soup.

 Along East 11th, between Hilyard and Alder Streets, are the film sites for the pretentious "Omega House," the decrepit "Delta House" and the "Pi Pi Pi Sorority House".
 The "Omega House" belongs to the present-day Phi Kappa Psi fraternity and is still lived in (currently rented to the Alpha Sigma fraternity).
 But all that remains of the "Delta House" is an onsite plaque.
 The building used for the filming was torn down in the 80s.
-The "Pi Pi Pi Sorority House" - once the Sigma Nu fraternity - is now owned by the Northwest Christian College which later became Bushnell University.
+The "Pi Pi Pi Sorority House" — once the Sigma Nu fraternity — was purchased by the Northwest Christian College which later became Bushnell University.

 The homecoming parade took place on the Main Street of this "All America" town.
 Cottage Grove still pays tribute to parade scene's chaos with its replica Deathmobile and record setting toga parties as they did to celebrate the movie's 40th reunion.
 As you explore Cottage Grove you may recognize sites from other movies, as this charming town has been the backdrop to Hollywood sets since the silent film era.

 Just 20 minutes from Eugene is the Dexter Lake Club roadhouse still sporting its neon sign.
 This is where Otis Day & the Knights were performing when the "Delta House" members rolled in with their dates.
 Since then the building has weathered several incarnations and cosmetic changes.
 Now called the Rattlesnake BBQ, this famous cafe is a must stop directly off Highway 58 across from beautiful Dexter Lake in Lowell.
 You can still catch live local music here on special event evenings.